 Directory information is information contained in a student's education record that would not generally be considered harmful or an invasion of privacy if disclosed.
 Under FERPA, Directory Information may be released without consent of the student.
-Any student who does not wish directory information released must file written notice to this effect with the Registrar's Office.
+Any student who does not wish directory information released must file written notice to this effect with the Registrar's Office at the beginning of each academic year.
 The following is considered directory information: